dudadornelles/hop/README.md

 $ hop provision
 hop:: Provisioning GoCD
-hop:: Using local_docker provider hop:: Starting GoCD server from hopgocd/hop-server hop:: GoCD not yet initialized at http://localhost:18153.
-Will try again in 15 secs hop:: GoCD not yet initialized at http://localhost:18153.
-Will try again in 15 secs hop:: GoCD is up and running hop:: Updating passwd hop:: Adding security config to cruise-config.xml hop:: Starting myGoCD-agent-0 from gocd/gocd-agent hop:: Starting myGoCD-agent-1 from gocd/gocd-agent hop:: GoCD is up and running hop:: GoCD is up and running on https://localhost:18154
+hop:: Using local_docker provider hop:: Verifying presense of images hop:: Starting GoCD server from gocdhop/myGoCD-server hop:: GoCD not yet initialized at https://localhost:18154.
+Will try again in 15 secs hop:: GoCD not yet initialized at https://localhost:18154.
+Will try again in 15 secs hop:: GoCD is up and running hop:: Updating passwd hop:: Adding security config to cruise-config.xml hop:: Starting myGoCD-agent-0 from gocdhop/hop-agent hop:: Starting myGoCD-agent-1 from gocdhop/hop-agent hop:: GoCD is up and running hop:: GoCD is up and running on https://localhost:18154
 ```